 And the last time I had been in for a checkup she was really surprised at how white and healthy my teeth were.
-I came in after I had been on a three month hiatus from eating sweets and I truly believe this played a huge role in the health and upkeep of my, already pretty healthy, teeth.
+I came in after I had been on a three month hiatus from eating sweets and I truly believe this played a huge role in the health and upkeep of my already-pretty-healthy teeth.
 Currently I’m already a week and a half into another no-sugar binge.
 For me, that means no sugar, no fruit, no 73% dark chocolate, no honey, no anything remotely sweet.
-You may think that’s a bit restrictive but really after the first 3-5 days it just feels good NOT to have it.
-I splurged enough while we were in Austin so when we got home I needed to jump back in with both feet to get back to feeling normal.
+You may think that’s a bit restrictive, but really after the first 3-5 days it just feels good NOT to have it.
+I splurged enough while we were in Austin that when we got home I needed to jump back in with both feet to get back to feeling normal.
 Plus I become much more productive without it.

 Anyway, this time around I told Julie and the doctor about my new pageant adventure and they made sure to get my teeth all polished and clean in preparation.
 They said they couldn’t wait to hear the stories from the competition, wished me luck and sent me on my way.